Konamiman/NestorMSX/README.md

 * _Friendly name_: "Copy and Paste"
 * _Full class name_: "Konamiman.NestorMSX.Plugins.CopyPastePlugin"
 * _Configuration keys_:
     * "copyKey": The key used for copy (optional)
     * "pasteKey": The key used for paste (optional)
     * "encoding": The encoding used to convert from bytes to text and viceversa (optional, default: "ASCII")

+This plugins copies the MSX screen context to the clipboard (copy) and the other way around (paste).
+It only works in text modes.

+The possible values for "copyKey" and "pasteKey" are the members of the [.NET's Keys enumeration](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys).
+If no keys are provided, copy & paste is only available via menu entry.

+### Clock IC ###

+* _Friendly name_: "Clock IC"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.ClockIcPlugin"
+* _Configuration keys_:
+    * "useDataFile": Tells the plugin whether to persist clock IC data or not (optional, default: true)
+    * "dataFileName": The name of the file to use to persist data (optional, default: "clock-ic.dat")
+    * "useSingleDataFileForAllMachines": If true, one single data file will be used to persist data for all machines (optional, default: false)

+This plugins emulates the MSX Clock IC that maintains the current date and time and stores certain screen configuration parameters.
+Note that the date and time are always in sync with the host and cannot be changed; the persistence settings affect the screen configuration only.

+Note that a MSX2 machine will not boot if this plugin is not active.

 WIP...

 ## Host filesystem integration ##